 Important notifications will be made in class and by email to your PSU accounts.
 It is your responsibility to check your email frequently (daily).
+If you have your PSU email redirected to another account (e.g. gmail), it is your responsibility to make sure you are getting course emails.
+If in doubt, email us at sc200@psu.edu and ask us to email you back.
 Under NO circumstances will failure on your part to read an email count as extenuating circumstances.